-All loans from the History of Science Museum must be fully insured at the borrower's expense from the moment the item leaves the Museum to the moment of its return, to the value of the item determined by the History of Science Museum.
-Items cannot leave the History of Science Museum unless adequate insurance cover is in place and satisfactory evidence of insurance or indemnity cover has been presented to the Museum.
+All loans from the Museum of the History of Science must be fully insured at the borrower's expense for 'all risks' from the moment the item leaves the Museum to the moment of its return, to the value of the item determined by the Museum of the History of Science.
+Items cannot leave the Museum of the History of Science unless adequate insurance cover is in place and satisfactory evidence has been presented to the Museum.

-Insurance cover is to be for 'all risks', with the exception of losses or damages arising as a result of war, hostilities or war-like operations.
 Cover must include loss and /or damage caused by acts of terrorism, riot, civil commotion, piracy and hijacking.